worstperson/USBTether/README.md

  - Ability to set the IPv4 address (and /24 subnet)
  - IPv6 NAT supporting both Masquerading, SNAT, and TPROXY
  - IPv6 Prefix selection to set IPv6 priority
- - TTL/HL modification to make all packets look like they came from your device
+ - TTL/HL modification to make packets look like they came from your device
  - DPI Circumvention for bypassing traffic throttling
- - VPN Autostart support to ensure your VPN stays connected
+ - VPN Autostart and watchdog support to ensure your VPN stays connected
  - IP-based bandwidth control to help manage larger networks
  - Cellular watchdog to detect and fix broken cellular connections
+ - Watchdog for restarting crashed services

 ## Kernel Prerequisites: